Resume-Projects/Web-Checkers/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Something-Cool
 * Team members
+  * Kevin Hlavaty
-  * MEMBER1
+  * Corey Urbanke
-  * MEMBER2
+  * Russell Lee
-  * MEMBER3
+  * Ray Lorenzo
-  * MEMBER4
+  * Danny Gardner

 ## Executive Summary

-This is a summary of the project.
+This project allows players to play local checkers games using any common web-browser.
+Players can start playing by signing in using their name, and then initiate a game by selecting the name of other signed in players.

 ### Purpose
-> _Provide a very brief statement about the project and the most
-> important user group and user goals._
+This project was created in order to allow people to have fun playing checkers, while also teaching some people how to play checkers.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._